torvalds/linux/Documentation/teaching/labs/deferred_work.rst

 * can use spinlocks, but if the hold time of the lock is significant, it is recommended to use mutexes

-The termination of a thread kernel is done voluntarily, within the function running in the thread kernel, by calling :c:func:`do_exit`:
+The termination of a kernel thread is done voluntarily, within the function running in the kernel thread, by calling :c:func:`do_exit`:

 .. code-block:: c